embrace-io/embrace-docs/content/unity/features/log-network-requests.md

 By default, the code weaver processes assemblies any time they are recompiled, including at build time and in the editor.
 To improve iteration time, weaving can be restricted to builds only by enabling the **Weave Builds Only** toggle.
 It is recommended to start with this toggle disabled to quickly catch compatibility issues while this feature is in beta.

-The **Verbose Logging** option instructs the weaver to log a diagnostic information to the Unity console for each assembly it inspects.
-This can lead to thousands of log message, and it is recommended to leave this option disabled.
+The **Verbose Logging** option instructs the weaver to log diagnostic information to the Unity console for each assembly it inspects.
+This can lead to thousands of log messages, and it is recommended to leave this option disabled.

 ### Excluding Code from Network Capture Weaving